Wentworth Point, New South Wales: Transport

 Wentworth Point is served by bus.
 The 526 bus services Wentworth Point from Burwood to Rhodes in both directions.
 The 533 bus services Wentworth Point from Chatswood to Olympic Park in both directions.
 An additional local shuttle bus started on 22 May 2016.

-Sydney Olympic Park ferry wharf is located near the northern end of Wentworth Point, but in the neighbouring suburb of Sydney Olympic Park.
+Sydney Olympic Park ferry wharf is at the northern end of Wentworth Point.
 The wharf is served by Parramatta River ferry services.
 Regular services run to Circular Quay, Darling Harbour and Parramatta.
 The wharf was upgraded to have two docks and faster transitions in 2015.

 Until 2016, Wentworth Point was relatively isolated by road.
 Because it is surrounded by parklands in the west and south and by water in the north and east, it was only accessible by road from the rest of Sydney by two roads, Hill Road which connected it to Lidcombe, and Bennelong Parkway, which connected it to Sydney Olympic Park and the A3 arterial road.
 Moreover, the northern and southern sections of Wentworth Point are not accessible to each other, except by going via Hill Road in neighbouring Sydney Olympic Park.
 Road access to the northern section was improved when the 300 m Bennelong Bridge across Homebush Bay opened in May 2016, making it easier for residents to access shops and the railway station at Rhodes.
 However, the bridge roadway can only be used by buses and emergency service vehicles.
 The bridge also includes a pathway for cyclists and pedestrians.

 There are no train services to Wentworth Point; the closest stations are Rhodes and Olympic Park.

 Stage 2 of the Parramatta Light Rail is a proposed light rail link between Westmead and Sydney Olympic Park via Parramatta, and would pass adjacent to the suburb on the western side.
 The project would include the construction of a bridge across the Parramatta River, between Sydney Olympic Park and Melrose Park.